 As much as possible, citizens of Shelby County, Tennessee should remain at home, leaving for essential services only and avoid public spaces with the exception of outdoor spaces where there are limited people.
+All gatherings are strongly discouraged, and those with more than 10 people are prohibited.
+Gatherings include any event or convening unrelated to essential services that brings together groups of individuals, including, but not limited to, community, civic, public, leisure, faith-based, or sporting events, parades, concerts, festivals, conventions, fundraisers, and similar activities.
 It is my belief that these are the least restrictive means by which to slow the transmission of COVID-19.